-The purpose of Module 4 - Post Incident, is to bring a conclusion to the immediate event and facilitate discussion about the impacts on the overall security posture of a facility post active shooter event.
+The purpose of Module 4 - Post Incident, is to bring a conclusion to the immediate event and facilitate discussion about the impacts on the overall security posture of a cruise terminal post active shooter event.
 The discussion for Module 4 is designed to refocus on the initial core capabilities dealing with Risk Management, Physical Protective Measure and On Scene Security.
-Inject 4a concludes with the shooter surrendering himself to law enforcement.
-Inject 4b results in the shooter taking his own life.
-As they are written, Inject 4a and 4b are geared towards the employee with the layoff notice, although they can easily be altered to reflect the employee workplace violence scenario.
-Inject 4c brings conclusion to the immediate event at the facility, with the active shooter blending in with the fleeing workforce and escaping apprehension.
+Inject 4a concludes with the shooter being terminated shortly after the event initiates.
+Inject 4b also results in law enforcement neutralizing the shooter but includes casualties with multiple life threatening injuries.
+Inject 4c brings conclusion to the immediate event at the facility, with the active shooter blending in with the fleeing passengers and escaping immediate apprehension.
 With an active shooter lose in a port, the opportunity of the Captain of the Port to raise the MARSEC level for the Port or parts of the Port exists.
 This also offers an opportunity to explore coordinating issues involving a man-hunt, although the purposes of this exercise is the overall risk management process involving the actual active shooter event.
-Finally, Inject 4d brings conclusion to the active shooter event with the office suite scenario.